Fast community detection by SCORE: Introduction

 The key observation is as follows.
-Let $r$ be the $n \times 1$ vector of the coordinate-wise ratios between $\eta_1$ and $\eta_2$ (up to normalizations)
+Let $r$ be the $n \times1$ vector of the coordinate-wise ratios between $\eta_1$ and $\eta_2$ (up to normalizations)

-Define the $n \times 1$ vector $r_0$ by
+Define the $n \times1$ vector $r_0$ by

-Then by Lemma \ref{lemma:L} and basic algebra,
+Then by Lemma~\ref{lemmaL} and basic algebra,

-We are now ready to answer Tukey's query on ``where is the information": the sign vector of $r$ is the place that contains the most direct information of the community labels!
+We are now ready to answer Tukey's query on ``where is the information'': the sign vector of $r$ is the place that contains the most direct information of the community labels.

-The central surprise is that, as far as community detection concerns, the {\it heterogeneity parameters $\{\theta(i)\}_{i = 1}^n$} are largely ancillary, and their influence can be largely removed by taking the coordinate-wise ratio of $\eta_1$ and $\eta_2$ as above (though $r$ still depends on $(\theta, n)$, but the dependence is only through the overall degree intensities $d_1$ and $d_2$).
+The central surprise is that, as far as community detection concerns, the \textit{heterogeneity parameters} $\{\theta(i)\}_{i = 1}^n$ are largely ancillary, and their influence can be largely removed by taking the coordinate-wise ratio of $\eta_1$ and $\eta_2$ as above [though~$r$ still depends on $(\theta, n)$, but the dependence is only through the overall degree intensities $d_1$ and $d_2$].
 This allows us to successfully extract the information containing the community labels without any attempt to estimate the heterogeneity parameters.

-Compared to many approaches (e.g., the modularity approach to be introduced below) where we attempt to estimate the heterogeneity parameters, our approach has advantages.
+Compared to approaches where we attempt to estimate the heterogeneity parameters, our approach has advantages.
 The reason is that many real-world networks (e.g., web blogs network) are sparse in the sense that the degrees for many nodes are small.
 If we try to estimate the heterogeneity parameters of such nodes, we get relatively large estimation errors which may propagate to subsequent studies.

-\subsection{SCORE: a new approach to spectral community detection}
+\subsection{SCORE: A new approach to spectral community detection}